-• This activity modifies the recertification schedule only.
-Families will continue to be subject to the interim reporting requirements, calculation of income and rent, and other components of their assigned program type (Term-Limited Lease Assistance, Streamlined Lease Assistance, etc.)
+- An elderly-only fixed-income household is defined as having no members under the age of 57 AND having at least 90 percent of its income from fixed sources. - This activity modifies the recertification schedule only.
+Households will continue to be subject to the interim reporting requirements, calculation of income and rent, and other components of their assigned program type (Term-Limited Lease Assistance, Streamlined Lease Assistance, etc.)